EluciusFTW/SpectreCoff/README.md

 #### Chart
 The chart module is currently in the works!

+### Versioning
+We are using [NerdBank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning) and follow the version scheme: `<major>.<minor>.<git-depth>` for out releases.

+Since this package is a wrapper around _Spectre.Console_, we will synchronize our major and minor versions with the ones of the Spectre dependency we are wrapping.

+> <b>Note</b>: In particular, the _third number_ in the version does not have the same meaning as the patches in SemVer.
+In particular, increments in that number may contain breaking changes.

 ## SpectreCoff Cli
 You can see each module in action by using the cli included in this repository in `/src/spectrecoff-cli/`.